An inner imperative for absence

 At any rate, after pulling back and going to the sidelines, I began to bring more of a long-term focus to bear on my career.
 Now that that is on a more even keel, I have made my way back into the more creatively fulfilling side of things again with this blog.
 And I am finding myself happier in the writing of it than I have been now in some time.

 Not that I was unhappy before, but in retrospect things had become too one-dimensional, too circumscribed by external demands.
 Which is understandable in the world we now inhabit, with a faltering economy putting mounting pressure on most to keep their lives functioning without falling behind or going into debt.
-But balance has become more my gauge now, along with the need to reactivate the more self-expressive side to living for the sake of the soul.
+But balance has become more my gauge now, along with the need to reactivate the more self-expressive side of living for the sake of the soul.

 I don’t know where this new “project” will lead, but it has become clear it was time for something different, a movement toward some other equilibrium.
 For that reason, it is enough in itself for now.
 It is good to have come full circle and to be starting out anew, once again.